 What Happens After an Award?

 Within a few days of the board decision, you will receive email notification on the status of your application: funded, not funded, or provisionally funded.
 For those provisionally funded applications, NCLWF will award funds as they become available through June 30.
-A list of the provisionally funded applications with their ranking is available under the Funded Projects tab.
+A list of the provisionally funded applications with their ranking is available on the Funded Projects page.

 If your application was funded, the Program Manager will prepare and forward to you a draft grant contract based on your application materials.
 Your task is to review the draft grant contract and work with NCLWF staff to finalize the contract.
-Once all parties agree with the content, you will receive notification that the final version has been uploaded to the online Grants Management System (GMS).
-Access the specific project in the GMS to download the contract then obtain the requisite signatures.
-Mail the signed original contract to NCLWF.
+Once all parties agree with the content, you will receive notification that the final version has been uploaded to the online grants managed system called Enterprise Business Services (EBS).
 Upon receipt, the NCLWF Board Chairman and the NCLWF Executive Director will sign the contract.
-A copy of the executed contract will be uploaded to the agreement file for the project in the GMS.
+A copy of the executed contract will be uploaded to the agreement file for the project in the EBS system.

 NOTE: If your organization requires an original signed contract, return two (2) copies of the contract and an executed contract will be mailed back to your organization.